kazurem/HTTP-Server-in-CPP/README.md

 2. Clone the forked repo into your machine.
 3. Make the desired changes.
 4. Commit and push.
-5. Open the pull request.
+5. Open the pull request  .

 ## Scope of this Project:
 1. Basic server